There is no absolute justice

 In terms of ambiguity, I believe Japanese people are second to none in the world.
-Majority vote is rarely adopted in a company meeting.
+Majority vote is rarely adopted in a company meeting for example.
 Even company representatives don’t like to be seen as imposing their opinions.
 A consensus, decision, etc. are made ambiguously in most cases.
 This national character may be related to the uniqueness of the Japanese language that can complete sentences without a subject.
-It irritated me a lot when I was younger.
-I condemned such people as irresponsible, but now come to think Japanese ambiguity seen especially at work place may be ancient wisdom to keep working in harmony as an organization.
+Indeed, it irritated me a lot when I was younger.
+I condemned such people as irresponsible, but now come to think that Japanese ambiguity seen especially at work place may be ancient wisdom to keep working in harmony as an organization.

 Ambiguity to absorb our differences

 You may wonder how we can maintain the quality of work under such conditions as people don’t know clearly where responsibility lies.
 In fact, we don’t need other people’s eyes for accountability because of a genetic factor.
 According to a certain survey, Japanese people have more S-alleles of the serotonin transporter, and we are genetically more anxious (self-tortured).
 It is said to be the result of natural selection unique to the island country prone to a lot of natural disasters such as tsunamis, earthquakes, etc. In other words, we can’t work without ambiguity because we’re too anxious and scared.